FishboneChiang/SDPJSolver.jl/README.md

 Mehrotra's predictor-corrector method is used to accelerate convergence.

-After a search direction is obtained, the step size is determined by requiring the positivity of $X$ and $Y$.
+After a search direction is obtained, the step size is determined by requiring the that $X$ and $Y$ remain positive.

 ## Inputs